> Are AVMs Finally Seeing Property Condition?

 An AVM might know the square footage, number of bathrooms, and the sale price of the house next door, but it typically wouldn’t differentiate between a meticulously maintained home and a neglected fixer-upper if their core stats (size, beds, baths, location) are similar.

 This limitation can lead to significant inaccuracies, especially in markets with diverse housing stock quality.
+See our guide on validating AVM accuracy.

 Prominent AVMs in Use: